 Scenic Driving on Canyon Road

-The main attraction in Ledges State Park is taking a drive along Canyon Drive.
-This one-way road offers plenty of places to turnout where visitors can enjoy views of the glacially-carved sandstone, which includes gorges that plunge 50 to 100 feet downward.
-Photographers like to snap unique shots of the historical stone bridges and structures that are visible from the comfort of your smaller Sprinter van.
-Picnicking along the Canyon Drive is also popular with many spots available along Pea’s Creek where you can take a dip if the weather is warm.
+Perhaps the main attraction in Ledges State Park is taking a cruise along Canyon Drive.
+This one-way road offers plenty of places to turnout where visitors can enjoy views of the glacially-carved sandstone—some gorges plunge 50 to 100 feet downward!
+Photographers like to snap unique shots of the historic stone bridges and structures that are visible from the comfort of your smaller Sprinter van.
+Picnicking along the Canyon Drive is also popular, with many spots available along Pea’s Creek, where you can take a dip if the weather is warm enough.

 Snowshoeing and Cross-Country Skiing

-Snowshoeing and cross-country skiing are popular things to do in Ledges State Park if you're in the area during the off-season.
-The numerous hiking trails are converted to groomed Nordic-trails after heavy snowfall and are ideal for people who are looking to enjoy a winter wonderland of nature.
-Trails such as the Prairie, Lost Lake, and Council Ring Trails boast level ground with easy terrain to navigate.
-Caution is advised during icy and stormy conditions, if you choose to snap on your shoes or skis.
-The northern portion of the park offers flat prairie which is great for novice snowshoers and skiers.
+Snowshoeing and cross-country skiing are a must in Ledges State Park if you're in the area during the off-season.
+The numerous hiking trails are converted to groomed Nordic-trails after heavy snowfall and are ideal for people who are looking to enjoy a winter wonderland.
+The Prairie, Lost Lake, and Council Ring trails boast level ground with easy terrain to navigate.
+Take caution during icy and stormy conditions if you choose to snap on your shoes or skis.
+The northern portion of the park offers flat prairie, which is great for novice snowshoers and skiers.
 Rentals are not available at the park, so you'll have to tote your own pair of snowshoes or skis along with you in the rig if you're looking to partake in any snowy treks during your trip.